 To find out if you have or need a backwater valve, check your plumbing plans or consult with your builder or professional plumber.
-If sewage backs up into your home, the cost to repair damages and clean up may be high and towns cannot be held liable for damages when a backwater valve has not been installed by a property owner.
+If sewage backs up into your home, the cost to repair damages and clean up may be high, and is the responsibility of the owner when a backwater valve has not been installed by the property owner.
 For more information, call the Inspections & Permits Department at (919) 469-4340.